 Wilburn Branch, near the central area of the park, provides 1.8 miles of fishable waters and is designated a "Special Regulation Wild Trout Stream."
 It can be accessed via the Stamper's Branch or Upchurch Road trail.

 Mill Creek, which has 1.1 miles of fishable waters, is the park's southeastern corner.
 It too is a "Special Regulation Wild Trout Stream."
 Get there by taking Highway 58 East from the park's entrance, then turning left on SR 742 (Mill Creek Rd.).
 Access to the park's portion of the creek is on the left near a grove of white pines, about half a mile down Mill Creek Rd.

 Quebec Branch, in the park's northern region, has 1.1 miles of fishable waters, all of which is designated a "Special Regulation Wild Trout Stream."
 This waterway sometimes has low water.
-Access it from the Appalachian Trail at Massie Gap or by taking Wilson Creek Trail at the main campground to the Seed Orchard Road Trail.
+Access it from the Appalachian Trail at Massie Gap or by taking the Seed Orchard Road Trail from Hickory Ridge Campground.